harika8790/Micro-IIT-Internship/number guessing game/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 👤 Author

+Harika

 ## 🙏 Acknowledgments

-- Font Awesome for the icons
+- Google Fonts for the Poppins font family
-- Modern CSS techniques and best practices
+- All contributors and supporters
-- Security guidelines from industry standards

----

-Made with ❤️ by Harika